-ConfigurationSpeed ICSP Cable Software for NSDSP Source Code Supported Devices
+ConfigurationSpeed ICSP Cable Software for NSDSP Source Code SDK Supported Devices

 The NSDSP configuration is stored in non-volatile memory inside NSDSP.

 The following parameters may be configured in NSDSP: